INTS Program-Level Honors

 Below is a guide for students who are considering or pursuing honors.
 Other timelines and arrangements may be made.

-Transition from background research to analysis; draft relevant sections as negotiated with your supervisor.
+- draft project sections as negotiated with your supervisor.

-Submit draft honors project to your faculty supervisor; make revisions; following revisions, provide the project to the members of your committee and schedule a 1-hour defense.
+Provide the project to the members of your committee and schedule a 30-45 minute defense.

 In addition to the Latin honors awarded by the International Studies program, students are eligible to earn a B.A. degree accompanied by the statement "with distinction" when they meet the College of Liberal Arts and Science honors requirements.
 For details, see " CLAS Honors Requirements" on the CLAS Web site.